akkadotnet/Akka.Streams.Kafka/README.md

 # Akka Streams Kafka

 Akka Streams Kafka is an Akka Streams connector for Apache Kafka.
+This is a port of Alpakka project (https://github.com/akka/alpakka).

-It is based on [Confluent.Kafka](https://github.com/confluentinc/confluent-kafka-dotnet) driver, and implements Sources, Sinks and Flows to handle kafka message streams.
+Library is based on [Confluent.Kafka](https://github.com/confluentinc/confluent-kafka-dotnet) driver, and implements Sources, Sinks and Flows to handle kafka message streams.
 All stages are build with Akka.Streams advantages in mind:
 - There is no constant kafka topics pooling: messages are consumed on demand, and with back-pressure support
 - There is no internal buffering: consumed messages are passed to the downstream in realtime, and producer stages publish messages to Kafka as soon as get them from upstream